Blog

 2. Identify gaps and ask for input

-Platforms like Whale give insights as to what information is lacking.
-For instance, what information are team members might be looking for that they don’t find?
-Or what questions are most asked by customers and team members?
+It’s useful to find out what information are team members might be looking for that they don’t find, and what questions are most asked by customers and team members internally.
+What are the skills and or information are needed to get the answers?

-3. Empower subject matter experts
+3. Tap into internal subject matter experts

 A platform fostering a learning culture with a water history screen.

-Often scaling businesses don’t create learning cultures because they don’t believe they have the time or resources to do so.
-But there are more resources available than you might imagine; it’s just a matter of harnessing it.
+Often, startups and scaling businesses fail to recognise the importance of learning culture because they don’t believe they have the time or resources to do so.
+But there are more resources available than you might imagine: Your employees possess a wealth of knowledge waiting to be tapped into.

 The Netflix Effect